-Gary Miner is a business manager in the IT department of the LDS Church.
+Gary Miner is a business manager in the IT department of the Church of Jesus Christ of Latter-day Saints.
 He holds a Bachelor of Science degree in Business and Information Technology Management from Western Governors University.
 Gary plays clarinet and bass clarinet in the Timpanogos Symphony and loves anything that has to do with music.
 He grew up listening to and playing bluegrass music with his family, and on rare occasions, can be found playing bass with the old family band.
 Gary is married and has four children, ranging from college-age to jr. high.

 John Pew is a technical solution consultant for SAP Ariba.
 His career in the software industry has spanned over 30 years.
 He founded the Timpanogos Symphony in 2011.